coderefinery/DEPRECATED-software-licensing/talk.md

 - Public domain does not provide you a warranty and does not protect you from a law suit

 SOURCE: http://blog.milkingthegnu.org/2008/03/10-answers-for.html

 ---

-## When to worry about software licenses

-- Beginning of a project is the time when we tend to worry the least about a software license
-- Beginning of a project is the time when we should think about a license

----